Bhaskers-Blu-Org2/MCW-Optimized-architecture/Hands-on lab/HOL unguided - Optimized architecture.md

--   Setup the Application Settings to configure the App Setting named "transactionAPIUrl" to contain the URL to the API tier hosted in App Service.
+-   Setup the Application Settings to configure the App Setting named "transactionAPIUrl" to contain the URL to the API tier hosted in App Service

 #### Exit criteria

--   The Application Settings App Setting has been configured.
+-   The Application Settings App Setting has been configured

 ### Task 3: Deploy App to Web App